If you ask people, what is happiness and what does it means to them, you will probably receive many different answers to your question.

-There are people, who believe that the fulfillment of a certain wish would create happiness in their life, but this is not always true.
-Often, when we get our wish fulfilled, we just move the next wish, without even enjoying and celebrating our achievement.
+There are people, who believe that the fulfillment of a certain wish would create joy and contentment in their life, but this is not always true.
+Often, when we get our wish fulfilled, we just move to the next wish, without even enjoying and celebrating our achievement.

 You may enjoy a good meal, a movie, a show or a vacation, and you may have fun at a party, but this is pleasure and fun, not necessarily happiness.

-People throughout the ages have asked this question.
-They wondered what is this feeling of happiness, what makes it arise, and how to hold it longer.
+People throughout the ages have asked these questions.
+They have wondered what is this feeling of happiness, what makes it arise, and how to hold it longer.

 Is happiness a physical reaction, the effect of certain hormones in the body?
 Is it dependent on certain external circumstances, or is it some kind of inner, mental, emotional or state?
 All these could be triggers that lead to experiencing it.

 Happiness often comes and goes.
 It comes, stays for a little while, and then some negative feeling replaces it and it is gone.
 Does this mean that we have no control of happiness and we cannot lengthen its duration?

 What Is happiness According to Various Sources

 Happiness definition according Wikipedia, Merriam Webster and other sources.